zingale/electron_positron_cxx/README.md

 You can optionally set the precision and number of quadrature points as described above.
 The `tests/README.md` describes the basic functionality of the tests.

+Many of these will compare a difference approximation to the derivatives to the derivative computed by the EOS by integration.

 ## Derivations